 An ionization stage of zero will request the fraction of an element within a molecule.
-If the element name is "H2" (the letters H2 followed by two spaces) then the fraction of hydrogen in H_2 , $2n(H_2)/n(H{tot})$, will be returned.
+If the element name is "H2", then the fraction of hydrogen in H_2 , $2n(H_2)/n(H{tot})$, will be returned.
 Currently only H_2 is implemented.
+In this case, padding the string "H2" with spaces is optional for backward compatibility3.